“Morgan Geer is the real thing – a songwriter with a heart as deep as the Marianas Trench and sensitive as the wet hands of a raccoon.”

 Drunken Prayer transcends the bounds of Americana music.
 Morgan Geer writes songs that could emerge from a highly blissed-out biker bar or a swampy ashram.

-Drunken Prayer plays a kind of Holy Blues.
-The new record, Thy Burdens (6/6/25), is an homage to the fiery music of the church.
-Partnering with Drive-By Truckers’ Bobby Matt Patton, the pair recorded this album in North Mississippi with friends from Appalachia and the Delta.
+Drunken Prayer plays a kind of holy blues.
+The new record, Thy Burdens, is an homage to the fiery music of the church.
+Morgan learned most of these hymns from his great-grandmother in Mobile, AL. Partnering with Drive-By Truckers’ Bobby Matt Patton, the pair recorded this album in North Mississippi with some of their friends from Appalachia and the Delta.

 Wearing a white bespangled jumpsuit his mother made for him, Morgan won a 4th grade talent show singing Elvis’ “Hound Dog”.
 After school he was threatened with a thumping by a neighborhood thug if he didn’t “sing Elvis!”.
 This was Morgan Geer’s introduction to the music industry.